liam-wiltshire/talks/machinelearning/content.md

 - The simplest solution is to make all the data binary
 - With only a simple 'on' or 'off', there is no risk of incorrect measurements
- - Does result in a large number of dimensions
+ - Does result in a large number of dimensions, which can result in it's own issues
 - Usually you'll want to normalize all data to the same scale

 ???